 Research is showing that exercise and physical activity have so many health benefits for the body.
-For this reason, exercise therapy and increased physical activity are a recommended treatment for many types of conditions.
+For this reason, exercise and physical therapy, and increased physical activity are a recommended treatment for many types of conditions.
+If you need to train your strength as treatment, then make sure you are using the proper strength equipment.

 Osteoarthritis (OA) is one of the many conditions where exercise is showing to be beneficial.
 By prescribing exercises as part of therapy and following the “guidelines for exercising in to pain” we are able to help people with OA feel better and move better.